Parent PLUS Loans: Interest Rates, Limits & Repayment Options

 |---|---|---|---|

-The 4.228% origination fee is particularly punishing.
-It is deducted upfront from each disbursement: if your child's school bills $10,000 and you borrow $10,000 through Parent PLUS, only $9,577 actually reaches the school.
+The 4.228% loan fee is particularly punishing.
+It is deducted upfront from each disbursement: if your child's school bills $10,000 and you borrow $10,000 through Parent PLUS, about $9,577 reaches the school before any school-side adjustments.
 You are effectively paying interest on money you never received.
 Over a four-year degree, a family borrowing $60,000 total loses nearly $2,537 to fees before a single payment is made.

 Repayment Options: What Is (and Isn't) Available

 Parent PLUS loans have always had more limited repayment flexibility than student loans.
-Here is the current landscape before and after July 2026:
+Use this table as a planning map, then confirm eligibility with your servicer before consolidating or choosing a plan:

 |---|---|---|---|

-The ICR pathway requires a two-step process: (1) consolidate your Parent PLUS loans into a Direct Consolidation Loan, and (2) enroll the consolidated loan in Income-Contingent Repayment.
-This must all be done before July 1, 2026.
-You cannot enroll a standalone Parent PLUS loan in ICR — only a consolidated loan that previously contained a PLUS loan qualifies.
+The current ICR path is a two-step process: (1) consolidate Parent PLUS loans into a Direct Consolidation Loan, and (2) enroll the consolidated loan in ICR if the loan and borrower still qualify before the applicable deadline.
+You cannot enroll a standalone Parent PLUS loan in ICR.

 What Does Repayment Actually Cost?